 The Maldives are home to some of the most luxurious island resorts in the world; think thatched overwater villas, infinity pools, glistening turquoise oceans, and swaying coconut palms.
-With over 105 hotels to choose from, it can be really tough to know what to pick – especially when you take into consideration the huge amount of boarding options that are on offer.
+With over 105 Maldives resorts to choose from, it can be really tough to know what to pick – especially when you take into consideration the huge amount of boarding options that are on offer.
 All inclusive, full board, half board, bed and breakfast, and room-only options are all available there, and sometimes the lines are blurred between what and what isn’t included in each type of package.

-If you’re thinking of heading to the marvellous maldives but not sure on what a full board package includes, then read on.
+If you’re thinking of heading to the marvellous Maldives but not sure on what a full board package includes, then read on.
 We’ve done all the research for you so you can easily understand exactly what your Maldives full board getaway entails, and see if it’s the best option for you.

 What is Full Board in the Maldives?

 Full board simply means that you will have your breakfast, lunch and dinner included in your Maldives stay.
 Breakfast in the Maldives is typically a large buffet where you can choose from a selection of local and European favorites, such as freshly baked bread, exotic fruits, eggs, and pastries.
 Lunches and dinners will vary depending on the resort; some will also be served buffet-style, while others will be a la carte.

 Unlike an all-inclusive packages, full board does not typically include alcoholic beverages, soft drinks and snacks.
 However, full board options are often excellent value for money and cost considerably less than in all inclusive packages in the Maldives.